Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 ## Generating pytypes

 `pytypes` are Python-native equivalents of Solidity types.
-They are generated from a Solidity source code and are used in tests to interact with smart contracts.
+They are generated from Solidity source code and used in tests and deployment scripts to interact with smart contracts.

 The first step is to generate `pytypes` by running the following command: